Kingxukai/linux/Documentation/core-api/entry.rst

 Most instrumentation facilities depend on RCU, so instrumentation is prohibited for entry code before RCU starts watching and exit code after RCU stops watching.
-In addition, many architectures must save and restore register state, which means that (for example) a breakpoint in the breakpoint entry code would overwrite the debug registers of the initial breakpoint.
+In addition, many architectures must save and restore register state, which means that (for example) a breakpoint in the woke breakpoint entry code would overwrite the woke debug registers of the woke initial breakpoint.

-Such code must be marked with the 'noinstr' attribute, placing that code into a special section inaccessible to instrumentation and debug facilities.
+Such code must be marked with the woke 'noinstr' attribute, placing that code into a special section inaccessible to instrumentation and debug facilities.
 Some functions are partially instrumentable, which is handled by marking them noinstr and using instrumentation_begin() and instrumentation_end() to flag the